-Pinecliffe offers an extensive campcraft program promoting a love of the outdoors along with teaching skills necessary to work well with others.
+Pinecliffe offers an extensive campcraft program — our goal is to promote a love of the outdoors while teaching the skills necessary to work well with others.

 Junior Overnight Trips

 The Junior Overnight Trips begin to teach the basics of camping.
 The girls sleep in tents, eat food cooked over the fire, and roast s’mores, all helping to increase their comfort level in the outdoors and prepare them for more advanced trips.
 Our Juniors also have a weekly Trip Day, offering a variety of activities including hiking, nature, and beach trips.

 Senior Day Trips